 Day three- Getting back from Theth to Schkoder

 We didn’t have a lot of time in Theth, so we had to miss out on visiting the blue eye.
 However, we did manage to squeeze in a visit to the very picturesque church.
 Usually your hotel or guesthouse can arrange a ride back to Schkoder, but we had a small problem at our hotel.
 When we wanted to pay for our room, they wouldn’t accept one of our bills.
 There was a small tear at the bottom and since there were no ATM’s we had no other way of paying.
 Just when we thought we were going to be stuck there forever, a guy we’d met the day before spotted us some money.
+He quite literally saved us from a very uncomfortable situation.
 We ended up walking to another guesthouse to arrange a ride back.
 Eventually Guesthouse ‘Bujtina Polia‘ provided us with a ride back and we heard good stories from the people staying there.
+Also Bujtina terhorja is said to be really great.
 The ride back to Shkoder should cost around €10 and will take you around 3 hours.